graylikeblackandwhite/lemon-meringue/README.md

-# Stochastic Deep Q-Learning Model for Joint Optimization of 5G Cellular Network Delay and Energy Efficiency
+# STATRIX: A Joint Minimization Model for Power Consumption and Fronthaul Delay in 5G O-RAN

 **Objective:** Minimize the number of active radio units and distributed units, assign RUs to DUs.

 **Topology:** We have a mesh topology between the RUs and DUs, i.e., any RU can have any DU perform its higher PHY functions.
 There are many RUs connected to one DU.
 One RU cannot be connected to more than one DU.

+**Problems with other models:** *Wang et. al.*'s model shows significant energy savings, but assumes a fixed number of static UEs.
+This can make deployment of the model impractical in most cases, e.g., mobile networks.

 **TODO:**
-- Implement mutli-input neural network for the DQN
-- Use graph neural network (the RU-DU associations are a bipartite graph, keeping this information is important)
+- Handle UE problem (UEs will leave and join the network, if the model is already trained with $K$ UEs, it will have to retrain!
+Extremely impractical!)
-- Implement ASMs in action space, a high UE count would make switching off components infeasible
+- Implement ASMs in action space, a high UE count would make switching off entire components infeasible

 ## Model
 A [stochastic Q-learning model](https://arxiv.org/abs/2405.10310) is used to solve this problem, because it can have a large discrete action space.